Stress-linked pairs of vertices and the generic stress matroid: Stress-linked vertex pairs

 \subsection{Basic properties of stress-linked pairs}

-In this subsection we establish some basic results about \strongly{d} vertex pairs.
-We start with the two most interesting ones: that \strongly{d} vertex pairs are globally linked in $\CC^d$, and that $\mathcal{R}_d$-bridges and \strongly{d} pairs ``do not interact'' with each other.
+In this subsection we establish a number of basic results about \strongly{d} vertex pairs.
+We start with the most interesting one: that $\mathcal{R}_d$-bridges and \strongly{d} pairs ``do not interact'' with each other.
+More precisely, we shall show that deleting an $\mathcal{R}_d$-bridge of a graph preserves its \strongly{d} pairs, and similarly, adding an edge between a \strongly{d} vertex pair preserves its $\mathcal{R}_d$-bridges.
+We need the following easy observation.